-One of the key things you need to prepare for when going on a long car trip is food.
+One of the key things you need to prepare for when going on a long road trip is food.
 You need to avoid going hungry and keep everyone in your party happy.
 If you are bringing some children along, then preparing the right travel snacks will keep them pleased.

 However, if you don’t pack your food properly, it can easily get contaminated or spoiled.
 Moreover, how well you manage the food and snack your companions are eating while on the move will prevent or, at least, minimise any spills and mess from happening.